What To Expect When You’re Expecting (To Go Back to Work After Maternity Leave)

 A. Ground beef

 I went to the zoo the other day.
 It was empty, except for a single dog….

-I know the first day back to work can be tough.
+I know the first day back to work after maternity leave can be tough.
 Just know that you’re not alone in feeling sad, or happy, or confused that you are both sad and happy.